THEcryptoCAP/merkle-tree-implementation/README.md

 In this block post, I’ll share what I have learned.
 Explain how exactly Merkle Patricia Trie works, and show you a demo of how a merkle proof is generated and verified.

-The source code of the algorithm and the examples used in this blog post are all open sourced.